freedomotic/fd-developer-manual/docs/source/getting-started/development-environment.rst

 1) Fork Freedomotic on GitHub

-* Create an account on https://github.com if you don't have one
+* Create an account on https://github.com if you don't already have one
-* Fork Freedomotic repository following this link: https://github.com/freedomotic/freedomotic/fork
+* Fork the Freedomotic repository by following this link: https://github.com/freedomotic/freedomotic/fork
 * Create the local clone of your online fork with this command:

 .. code::